cristian-aldea/starlog/content/posts/2021/hugo-vs-gatsbyjs.md

 - they compare the products by "Feature Availability", which is hard to qualify when they don't explain the reasoning behind the ratings
 - they list very few losing comparisons, as if Gatsby is ideal/perfect in most situations
 - they claim that Hugo has poor "Modern JavaScript syntax" support, which is strange.
-Hugo was long supported [ESBuild](https://gohugo.io/hugo-pipes/js), which, allows you to bundle your modern Javascript code and keep it compatible with older browsers
+Hugo was long supported [ESBuild](https://gohugo.io/hugo-pipes/js), which, allows you to bundle your modern JavaScript code and keep it compatible with older browsers
 - they list redundant points, such as having excellent "Componentization", "Component libraries" and "Component ecosystem"
 - they add "Swag store" as one of the upsides of Gatsby, which is _hilarious_ for an article that is ostensibly comparing the merit of various JAMstack frameworks